Overview of Cisco Optical Network Controller

 Users, Roles, and Permissions

 Cisco Optical Network Controller allows you to manage user access and permissions.
-It adds an additional layer of security and works as a Single Authentication Agent, thus sharing local, Lightweight Directory Access Protocol (LDAP) and Security Assertion Markup Language (SAML) users.
+It adds an additional layer of security.
+It works as a Single Authentication Agent, thus sharing local, Lightweight Directory Access Protocol (LDAP) and Security Assertion Markup Language (SAML) users.
+The Single Authentication Agent simplifies user management and provides a unified login experience across different authentication sources.

 Cisco Optical Network Controller provides different permission levels for user access.
 See Set up Permission Mapping.
 To allow access to Cisco Optical Network Controller to a larger group of regular users, set the user authentication through LDAP or SAML Single Sign-On (SSO) protocols.
 You can use both protocols simultaneously, depending on your environment.